-It was an impulse that led me into this monochrome cafe nestled in the culture-rich enclave of Telok Ayer.
-My gaze was inadvertently arrested by Platform’s pulchritudinous stylings that called out to me as I passed it.
+It was an impulse that led me to enter this monochrome cafe nestled within the enclave of Telok Ayer.
+As I was passing by Platform’s shopfront, my gaze was inadvertently arrested by the pulchritudinous stylings, assuasively calling out to me.

-Platform is marked by a dramatic dichotomy of moods where brittle rays of daylight slowly fade as they cascaded through its minimalist white cafe space.
+Platform is marked by a dramatic dichotomy of moods, where the brittle rays of the sun slowly faded as they cascaded through its minimalist white cafe space.

-Coruscant whites are exchanged for the placid warmth of muted orange lights illuminating the tenebrous inner alcove and intricate dry flower arrangements draped from the ceiling.
+Coruscant whites are exchanged for the placid warmth of muted orange lights that illuminated a tenebrous inner alcove, where intricate dry flower arrangements draped from the ceiling.

 Platform as a concept is the embodiment of graceful chicness.
 Every facet is a laconic distillation of calm, from the soothing whites and tasteful flora to the unhurried echoes of lo-fi hip-hop.

 This is a space fashioned for rumination, where time slowed amidst the delicate ambience’s inertia.
 A fever dream, where patrons get lightly dizzy from furtively inebriating drinks.

 An easy misconception subscribed to by many imbibers is the necessity of potency.
 Platform doesn’t conform to blueprints shared by peers in its thriving vicinage of speciality bars — some experimental, some straightforward, some rowdy.